MCDReforged/MCDReforged/docs/source/quick_start.rst

 Launch from source
 ------------------

 Instead of installing MCDR from pypi, you can execute the source file of MCDR directly.

-Notes: This is mostly for development purpose, **DO NOT USE IT FOR PRODUCTION ENVIRONMENTS!**
+Note: This is mostly for development purpose, **DO NOT USE IT FOR PRODUCTION ENVIRONMENTS!
+That may cause many plugins and features to not work.**

 Download the source files of MCDR via cloning the repository or github action, and decompress the file if needed